 Casual refreshments, drinks and tips

-Travel to Haverfordwest prior to start of holiday and travel home from Haverfordwest after end of holiday
+Travel to Fishguard/Goodwick prior to start of holiday and travel home from Fishguard/Goodwick after end of holiday

-Travel Insurance (please take out your own travel insurance policy)
+Travel Insurance (please ensure you have a suitable travel insurance policy)